 - The top-dog among all other cordless grinders as this cordless tool produces corded tool performance.

-- The ability to alternate between a 4 1/2-inch wheel to 6-inch wheel with the push of a button.
+- Has the unique ability to alternate between a 4 1/2-inch wheel to 6-inch wheel with the push of a button.

 - Next-level ergonomics as this cordless grinder is super comfortable and feels brilliantly balanced in hand.

-- The best bang for your buck 4-1/2 inch small angle grinder on the market that has stood the test of time.
+- The best bang for your buck 4-1/2 inch angle grinder on the market that has stood the test of time.

-- Ideal grinder for both serious DIY homeowners or tradesmen tackling heavy-duty jobs.
+- Ideal grinder for both serious DIY homeowners or tradesmen tackling heavy-duty construction jobs.

-- Equipped with a dust Ejection System eradicates harmful dust and debris and protects the motor.
+- Equipped with DeWalt's Dust Ejection System® which assists with eradicating harmful dust and also protects the motor.

-- Favorable paddle switch set-up equipped with a lock-on switch for prolonged use.
+- Fitted with a favorable paddle switch set-up and lock-on switch for increased comfort with prolonged use.